Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 I do not know if banks #01 to #7F can be used for storing roms but there is clearly no reason that it shouldn't.
 The Game entries for 188 games can all be stuffed with different names (at least ASCII ones) and the array of starting banks too.

-The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not found any documented matching chip for the moment.
+The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not find any documented matching chip used in bootlegs for the moment.
+It's probably an Altera CPLD.

 With all this knowledge in hand and a way of reflashing this PCB (which I'm still searching), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.